Day 1: 10 km, Huaran (2800m) to Cancha Cancha (3800m)

 How best to enjoy your Peru trekking experience

-While planning for Peru vacations, consider that operators for Peru tours and treks abound, but the quality and levels of service can be highly inconsistent.
+While planning a trip to Peru, consider that operators for Peru tours and treks abound, but the quality and levels of service can be highly inconsistent.
 For the best standards in safety and comfort, do your research before you leave and check the online reviews for international providers of Peru vacation packages.

 When packing for your Peru trek, make sure to bring the following essentials:

-– A good quality, all-seasons sleeping bag and a sleeping bag liner, both of which can be hired in Cusco.
+– A good quality, all-seasons sleeping bag and a sleeping bag liner, both of which can be rented in Cusco.

 Plan your own tour to Machu Picchu and trekking adventure.
 Call and chat with one of our expert travel advisors now!